-Opened just months ago, it isn’t easy to secure a booking at the Doubletree’s restaurant, Reel Kitchen.
+Opened just months ago, it isn’t easy to secure a booking at the hotel’s restaurant, Reel Kitchen Doubletree Perth.
 Google and automated phone answering services send me in the wrong direction.
 I get there eventually.
 Currently it’s only open Friday and Saturday evenings for dinner service.

 Found on the second floor, the chic, light filled restaurant is easy on the eye.
 An energetic waiter warmly greets and seats us by the window.
 Executive Chef Mohammed Musaddiq’s modern Australian menu has a focus on West Aussie seafood, and it momentarily distracts us from gazing out of the window.
 Reel Kitchen’s uninterrupted river view, to the lights of South Perth, lend well to a romantic date night.

 A well assembled wine list offers popular and premium WA labels.
 Knowing that seafood dishes are on my wish list, I choose a glass of Pitchfork Moscato Rosé, from respected winemaker Michael Kerrigan of Hayshed Hill.
 The light wine complements ocean flavours with its sweet, fresh aroma and a light fizz on the palette.
 The bar is well stocked with beer, gin and whisky from around the world.